YaminiSathpadi/YaminiSathpadi/README.md

-- 👋 Hi, I’m @YaminiSathpadi
+- 👋 Hi, I’m @Yamini sathpadi
 ## About Me

 I am a Business Analyst with a passion for turning data into actionable insights.
 Currently, I enjoy working on projects that involve data analysis, visualization, and predictive modeling.